 “Every man must do two things alone; he must do his own believing and his own dying.”
 Martin Luther

-Sorrow, heartache and helplessness can use the vulnerability of a desolate soul to quickly transform themselves into anger, frustration and even hate.
+Sorrow, heartache and helplessness can cleverly use the vulnerability of a desolate soul and quickly transform themselves into anger, frustration and even hate.

-Grief explodes.
-A range of consuming, powerful feelings form a tidal wave which seems to pull us down under, and we hit rock bottom.
-It is then, that the deep wounds which we may have long-buried under the sands of time resurface.
-Lacerations of hurt healed over the years begin to throb with renewed discomfort.
+Grief explodes and spits out a range of all-consuming, powerful feelings that form a tidal wave.
+A forceful wave which seems to pull us down under, and we hit rock bottom.
+It is then, that the deep wounds which we may have long-buried under the sands of time, begin to resurface.
+Lacerations of hurt which we have carefully healed begin to throb with renewed discomfort.
 Scars which even our mind had forgotten existed, open up again like fresh injuries.
 The intense discomfort builds up within.
 Refusing to soften the pain.

 The triumph of the human mind is not in its innumerable creations visible to the eye but in the unseen internal victories it quietly celebrates.

-It’s true moment of glory is not on the world stage but in the familiar comfort of its own bed where it learns each day how best to live in peace within its own shadows.
-Its success is not defined by the accolades it accumulates but by the skill with which it tides over.
+The true moment of human glory is not on the world stage but in the familiar comfort of its daily life.
+It is here that it learns, each day how best to live in peace within its own shadows.
+Its success is not defined by the accolades it accumulates but by the sheer skill with which it tides over.
 Resurrecting itself over and over again.
 The soul joins hands with the mind and in these rare moments the heart too gives its grudging acceptance.
 With all three speaking the same language, the process of HEALING begins again.

 Even in the most fragile moments of life the human mind has the capacity and the capability to disintegrate itself only to emerge wiser and stronger.